Aboriginal words - examples

 -------------------

-The following are Australian Aboriginal words and phrases as translates by Dr. Chris Illert.
-These examples are taken directly from his published works, and from a few examples derived by the present writer, in consultation with Dr. Illert prior to August 2024.
+The following are Australian Aboriginal words and phrases as translated by Dr. Chris Illert during the period from the late 1980s through to his passing in 2024.
+These examples are taken directly from his published works, and from a few examples derived by the present writer, in consultation with Dr. Illert.

 * Aboriginal - Mullangong (1891)